 “Taco Bell: ‘I want a DNA test.'”

 Laughter aside, Taco Bell has a legitimate reason for this response: People connect through humor.
 Humor gives a face to a faceless corporation.
 Taco Bell is suddenly more than a logo you look for when you have the munchies by staying current with culture and making memes with their younger consumer base.
 Humans run taco Bell, and those humans—though you’ll likely never meet—are your friends.

 This connection is a powerful marketing strategy because it appeals to common human emotion.

 While Taco Bell uses social media to address legitimate complaints and resolve customer issues, the social media heads of the famous Mexican chain know that people connect through humor.
 So not only will your consumers notice you, but your potential future employees will too.

 Use Visual Storytelling

 According to a study done by Forbes, 65% of the population qualify as visual learners.
-If over half of the world’s population are visual processors, it only makes sense to use visual stimulation as the main marketing brand.
+So if over half of the world’s population are visual processors, it only makes sense to use visual stimulation as the primary marketing brand.

 - Office photos